Sugarcube08/Wish-Web/README.md

 ## How It Works 🛠️
 - The slideshow consists of three images at a time: the current image in the center, a previous image to the left, and the next image to the right.
-- The images are fetched dynamically from a specified directory (`images/`), and they are displayed along with associated audio and background video.
+- The images, audios, and background videos are preloaded in sequence based on the `media.json` file.
 - The background video plays in a loop and fades in/out when transitioning between images.
 - The slideshow progresses automatically based on the audio associated with each image, or users can manually navigate the slideshow via swipes or clicks.